divyampandey/quartz/content/posts/kubernetes/index.md

   - setup
 draft: false
 ---
-Kubernets is a container orchestration tool.
+Kubernetes is a container orchestration tool which is used to work with various containers and images etc